-Submitter 78 (DNZ Property Group Limited) opposed the identification on Planning Map 48 (Johnsonville) of the primary and secondary street frontages on the Hawea Street former alignment between Johnsonville Road and Moorefield Similarly, Road. submitter 31 (Wellington City Council) sought that the Johnsonville primary and secondary street frontages map on planning map 48 be amended to delete the primary and secondary frontages on land not fronting a legal or public road space.
-Further submission supported this 13 submission.
+Submitter 78 (DNZ Property opposed Group Limited) identification on Planning Map 48 (Johnsonville) of the primary and secondary street frontages on the former Hawea Street alignment between Johnsonville Road Moorefield Road.
+Similarly, submitter 31 (Wellington City Council) sought that the Johnsonville primary and secondary street frontages map on planning map 48 be amended to delete the primary and secondary frontages on land not fronting a legal road or public space.
+Further submission 13 supported submission.